-Update: As of 2020, CDC now recommends universal hepatitis C screening for all U.S. adults and all pregnant women during every pregnancy.

-Injection drug use accounts for the majority of new HCV infections (70%), and is a driving force behind this recommendation since testing with linkage to antiviral treatment has the potential to decrease HCV infections

-Needle-related infections can also include skin and soft tissue infections, bloodstream and endovascular infections, epidural abscess, spinal osteomyelitis, transmission of viruses (HIV, HBV, HCV - consider prevention with HIV PREP/PEP and HBV & HAV vaccination)
+- Update: As of 2020, CDC now recommends: - Universal one-time hepatitis C screening for all U.S. adults - All pregnant women during every pregnancy. - At anytime for those with ongoing risk i.e. IVDA, multiple sex partners - Injection drug use accounts for the majority of new HCV infections (70%), and is a driving force behind this recommendation since testing with linkage to antiviral treatment has the potential to decrease HCV infections - Needle-related infections can also include skin and soft tissue infections, bloodstream and endovascular infections, epidural abscess, spinal osteomyelitis, transmission of viruses (HIV, HBV, HCV - consider prevention with HIV PREP/PEP and HBV & HAV vaccination)